Bread Technologyintermediate-to-advancedprofessional bakers26 min read · updated 2026-06-26

 9. Application guide: matching improver components to the product

 The following matrix summarises which functional component to reach for in each common situation.
-See data.json table table-application-matrix for the full version.
+See the comparison table below for the full version.

 10. Clean-label pathways